LLM360/Reasoning360/README.md

 ---
 ## RL Training
 ### (1) Download data
-Download the data and prepare them into `.parquet`, the default format in training script.
+Download the data and prepare them into `.parquet`, the expected default format in training script.
 (TODO: will update a script version directly using data from huggingface download soon)

 ### (2) [Optional] Customize chat template
 Run `tools/change_tokenizer_config.py` if you want to apply 'think'-aware chat template.
 Now only the 'Qwen' families are supported.